 Delhi to reopen its borders from Monday; hotels, banquet halls to remain shut

-New Delhi, June 07: A day before nationwide relaxations come into effect, Delhi Chief Minister Arvind Kejriwal announced on Sunday that hotels and banquet halls will remain closed in Delhi.
+New Delhi, June 07: A day before nationwide relaxations come into effect, Delhi Chief Minister Arvind Kejriwal announced on Sunday announced that malls, restaurants and religious places in Delhi would open from Monday after more than two months since the coronavirus lockdown was imposed, but banquets and hotels would remain closed.

-He said that restaurants, malls and places of worship will open but said the government will take a call on opening banquet halls later.

 Delhi govt lifts 'special corona fee' on liquor from Jun 10, but raises VAT